Target Field station: 2009 station

-The station was opened in 2009, to serve Northstar Commuter Rail and the Hiawatha Line, now METRO Blue Line.
+The station was opened in 2009 to serve Northstar Commuter Rail and the Hiawatha Line, now METRO Blue Line.
 The light rail line was extended from its existing terminus at Warehouse District / Hennepin Avenue to serve the new station.
 This was the first time for Minneapolis regaining access to passenger rail for 31 years.

 The Minnesota Twins pledged $2.6 million for its construction.

 2014 addition

 The 2014 addition was designed by New York-based Perkins Eastman, to provide additional platform space for both METRO Green and Blue Lines, as well as provide community gathering space.
+The additional platform is referred to as Platform 2, while the original platform became Platform 1.

 Future plans

 The Green Line extension, also known as the Southwest Corridor to Eden Prairie and the Blue Line extension, also known as the Bottineau Boulevard to Brooklyn Park will serve Target Field.
 The Northern Lights Express to Duluth would originate at Target Field.

 Potential regional rail routes from Target Field station include the Dakota Rail Corridor to Hutchinson, the Dan Patch Corridor to Northfield, the Little Crow Line to Willmar, the Red Rock Corridor to Hastings, and the Minnesota Prairie Line to Norwood Young America.

+An extension of Amtrak's Borealis to Target Field Station from Union Depot is also proposed.

 Operation

-Light rail trains from both Blue and Green Lines serve both the 2009 and 2014 platforms.
-Each train makes two stops at the station to serve both sets of platforms.
+Light rail trains serve both Platforms 1 and 2.
+Each train stops twice at the station to serve each platform.

-The Northstar Commuter Rail one-way fares from this station range from $1.00 to $3.25 on weekdays and $1.00 to $2.75 on weekends, depending on the destination.
+The Northstar Line one-way fares from this station range from $1.00 to $3.25 on weekdays and $1.00 to $2.75 on weekends, depending on the destination.
 The Northstar Line provides five morning and five afternoon trips each weekday.